Nagasaki Governor Notes Omura Talks on Integrated Resort Idea

 The brief

-The governor of Nagasaki Prefecture has publicly acknowledged that preliminary discussions are occurring in Omura City concerning the feasibility and concept of developing an integrated resort that would include casino gaming.
+The governor of Nagasaki Prefecture has publicly acknowledged that discussions are underway in Omura City concerning the development of an integrated resort featuring casino operations.
 The confirmation came during a question-and-answer session at a prefectural assembly plenary meeting, according to local media reports.
-This statement represents an official recognition of local interest in pursuing Japan's integrated resort (IR) opportunity, though it remains at an exploratory stage.
+While the governor's remarks were relatively brief, they represent an official acknowledgment that integrated resort development is being actively considered at the local level within Nagasaki, one of Japan's designated IR development zones.

 Original report